 Mimi became involved in the sport of gymnastics at the age of 5 years old in 1972 as a gymnast, then started competitive gymnastics at the age of 8 until the age of 22.
 She competed up to the Class 1 Level, then through college (earning 10 All-American Awards).
 Mimi started her coaching career at Clovis Academy while she trained there around the age of 16 in the summer time.
 She coached mostly in the boys program until she moved to go to Cal Poly in San Luis Obispo in 1986.
 While coaching at various local clubs, she began her dream of opening an amazing gymnastic training facility that would connect Southern and Northern California gymnastic communities.
 In 1991, Mimi opened a very small gymnastics program (1,000 sq. feet) with about 10 students in the beginning and built it to what has now grown upwards of 800+ students in the building her and her husband Andy bought in 2004.
 Along with the most amazing staff, they have created a fantastic gymnastics sports training center of 16,000 sq. feet fitness & fun in San Luis Obispo, California.
 It has been a wonderful journey, one I wouldn’t change one second of.
 Mimi is currently directing the Preschool Program with Assistant Preschool Director Casey Hoover.
 We are both enjoying our passion and expressing our creativity working with the Preschool Program!

-Mimi and her wonderful husband Andy, have been happily married since June 22, 1996, and they have a beautiful little girl, Maddie who was born in April 2006!
+Mimi and her wonderful husband Andy, have been happily married since June 22, 1996, and they have a beautiful daughter, Maddie who was born in April 2006!
 Come on down to CCG, we would love to meet you.
 My favorite colors are blue & green.
 I love to eat fresh fish, grow my own veggies, and share them with everyone.
 I absolutely love to garden, fish, and scuba dive.
 Collect treasures from the beach and be in the gym every second I can.
 I love our beautiful area, the air and warm sun.
 I am definitely very fortunate to live and breath on the Central Coast…………with my wonderful family at home and at CCG!

 Hi!
-I’m Sophie and I’m the Office Manager here at CCG!
+I’m Sophie and I’m the Office Manager & HR Director here at CCG!
 I started here in February of 2014 and absolutely love it!
 I enjoy working with the fun, upbeat, and outgoing crew here at CCG and couldn’t ask for a better team!
 I was originally born in Oregon, then my family moved to Austin, Texas, but came back and I was mainly raised here in California up in Modesto.
 I moved to SLO to attend Cal Poly, eventually graduating in 2005 with my Bachelor of Science in Food & Nutrition, with a concentration in Nutrition Science.
 In my spare time, I enjoy hiking, BBQing & cooking, trying and learning about new foods, and teaching my cat tricks!
 Some fun facts about me are that I speak Laotian fluently, I was the first in my immediate family to be born in the U.S., and I have trained my cat to walk on a leash, sit, kiss, shake, stay, and use the human toilet.

 Valentino started his sports career in judo at the age of 13.
 Even though he was advancing very fast in judo he was fascinated from the acrobatics he could observe through the window of the gym located just next door.
 One summer, after overcoming most of his older judo team members, he decided to try the sports acrobatics program.
 Valentino advanced in several years to the master level and defended the title of “Master of Sports of Acrobatics.”
 He competed through college in competitive sports acrobatics, producing several top level national team members and masters of acrobatics athletes as their competitive partner.
 Valentino graduated a 4-year mechanical engineering school, receiving a diploma for mechanics, draftsman, fitter and turner.
 Valentino continued his education and attended the National Sports Academy in Sofia, Bulgaria where he graduated with a dual Masters degree and diploma in Sports Acrobatic Training and Physical Education teaching.